TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/virtualmachine-restarts-rca-nodereboot-bugcheck-driver-generic.md

 # We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
-We identified that your VM <!--$vmname-->Virtual machine<!--/$vmname--> became unavailable at **<!--$StartTime--> StartTime <!--/$StartTime--> (UTC)**.
+We identified that your VM <!--$vmname-->Virtual machine<!--/$vmname--> became unavailable at **<!--$StartTime--> StartTime <!--/$StartTime--> (UTC)** and availability was restored at **<!--$EndTime--> EndTime <!--/$EndTime--> (UTC)**.
 This unexpected occurrence was caused by an **Azure initiated host node reboot action**.
 <!--/issueDescription-->

 The host node reboot action was triggered by our Azure monitoring systems that detected a **driver failure condition** on the physical node where the virtual machine was hosted.
 This caused your VM to get rebooted.
-RDP connections to the VM, or requests to any other services running inside the VM, could have failed during this time.<br>

-Our core platform engineers identified the bug and are currently working on a fix that will be deployed to all affected nodes.<br>
+RDP connections to the VM, or requests to any other services running inside the VM, could have failed during this time.
+Our core platform engineers are tracking this issue currently.
+If the node is impacted again within 7 days, the node will be taken out of production.<br>

 To ensure an increased level of protection and redundancy for your application in Azure, we recommend that you group two or more virtual machines in an availability set.<br>